CollaborativeTextArea/textarea/README.md

 ### https://textarea.js.org or https://collaborativetextarea.github.io/Temptextarea/

 Collaborative Textarea is an website that runs 24/7, `(no backend 😂)`
-this tool can allow you to write essays or code with your friends, or anybody globally over the internet using the peer ID that you can share.
+this tool can allow you to write essays or code mostly going to be used as preview or showcase anyways or left dead

-mostly going to be used as preview or showcase anyways or left dead
+https://collaborativetextarea.github.io/Temptextarea/ -- this version has peer2peer

 it has SyntaxHighlighting tho